hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

 [summary]: #summary

-This RFC describes a new Consensus API for supporting both the existing _Nakamoto-style_ consensus algorithms as _elected leader_ algorithms such as rBFT.
+This RFC describes a new Consensus API for supporting both the existing _Nakamoto-style_ consensus algorithms as well as _elected leader_ algorithms such as rBFT.

 # Motivation
 [motivation]: #motivation